Rules of the South Hockey Mens League

 - If no umpires can be appointed or withdraw before the game each team must appoint their own.
-In all divisions down to
+In all divisions they

-and including County Divisions 2 they must be at least on the active England Hockey Level One Register.
-In the remaining
+must be at least on the active England Hockey Level One Register and insured.

 - If an Umpires Association can only appoint one umpire to a match, the other must be supplied by the home team unless